 "I could’ve afforded it, but I obviously wouldn’t have liked to pay for that," she said.

+"I’ve told all my neighbors they should protect themselves as well."
 Between the prompt service delivery and the communication from HomeServe’s customer experience agents at the Chattanooga operations center, Kym is recommending to friends and neighbors that they look at HomeServe.